-This bill would additionally require a density bonus to be provided to a developer that agrees to construct a housing development that includes at least-5% 10% of the total units for transitional foster youth, disabled veterans, or homeless persons, as defined.
-By increasing the duties of local agencies, this bill would impost impose a state-mandated local program.
+This bill would additionally require a density bonus to be provided to a developer that agrees to construct a housing development that includes at least 10% of the total units for transitional foster youth, disabled veterans, or homeless persons, as defined.
+The bill would require that these units be subject to a recorded affordability restriction of 55 years and be provided at the same affordability level as very low income units.
+The bill would set the density bonus at 20% of the number of these units.
+By increasing the duties of local agencies, this bill would impose a state-mandated local program.